sasithwij/project1/README.md

 ### Research questions to answer:
 1. What is the correlation between the demographics in an area with the number of police shootings?
 Is there a certain race that is targeted?
 2. Determining if there is a correlation between key dates of protests and surges in activity.
-3. Understanding if there is a correlation between the crimes committed in an area and the police force used.
+3. Understanding if there is a correlation between the number of firearm purchases in relation to deaths.

 ### Datasets to be used:
 - US Census data